Skip to main content

 6

-Compile and upload
+Build and upload the firmware

 Compile and upload buttons in the status bar